korint/watcher/readme.md

-# watch -- Utility for watching file trees in node.js
+# `watch` — Utility for watching file trees in node.js

 ## Install